-I have absolutely no valid excuse whatsoever for not having my spouse sign up for this beneficial and extremely affordable plan (only P1200 a YEAR for both of us) when we first retired to the Philippines.
+I have excuse for not having my spouse sign up for this plan (only P1200 a YEAR for both of us) when we first retired to the Philippines.
 I will just blame it on pure laziness, and the fact that I am adjusting to Filipino Time more and more.
-If not for my wife’s nagging asking me about it last week, we probably still wouldn’t be enrolled.
+If not for my wife’s asking me about it last week, we probably still wouldn’t be enrolled.

 We have health care insurance from AT&T, where I retired with full benefits, after almost 30 years of service, but I can’t use it in the Philippines.
 But it doesn’t cost me anything, and if we ever have the need for any major surgery, we’ll just have to fly to the States to take advantage of it.

 Another retirement benefit I have from my former employer, is called a Health Reimbursement Account, HRA, in which AT&T pays me for any medical expenses not covered by my insurance.
 Since I have not been able to use my medical plan in the Philippines, as mentioned earlier, I have been reimbursed for over 1,100 USD worth of claims.
 A total of $2,000 was deposited in this HRA from AT&T so I have over 800 dollars to draw from it yet.

 Only takes up three weeks for the payment from the HRA to be directly deposited in my bank account in the States, so that was another excuse for my delay in having my asawa sign up for PhilHealth.

 Just what is PhilHealth?
 According to Wikipedia, The Philippine Health Insurance Corporation (PhilHealth) was created in 1995 with the aim of placing a renewed emphasis on achieving universal coverage.
 In 2010 PhilHealth reported it that had enrolled 86% of all Filipinos.